jkmnt/chartjs-scale-timestack/README.md

 - Custom tick formatting `callback` is ignored.
 - Using rotated ticks is not recommended.
 Timestack sets `maxTickRotation` = 0 by default.
 - Ticks `autoSkip` options are not respected.
 Timestack bypasses the autoSkip algorithm.
 - `ticks.maxTicksLimit` is respected.
-Timestack will ignore the ticks sequences violating it.
+Timestack will skip the ticks sequences violating it.

 ## Options